AquariusCorsair/Matlab_PLC_States_Classification/README.md

 ## Run in matlab R2016b
 1. Download the data file from https://drive.google.com/open?id=0B_HlYDbGYXySQjNON2dTdFFXeWM.
 Extract it to the current path.
-2. Trail to compute confusion matrx
+2. Trail to compute confusion matrix:

 > runExperiments_

 3. Predict realtime state transition

 > stateDetection

 - Output figure 1 is the raw prediction (comming right out of classifier), in forms of `<class index>` against `time`.